rsoiffer/Forge-of-Stars/combat-rules.md

 ## Dying

 When you take damage that brings your HP to 0, you gain the [dying 1](conditions.html#dying-x) condition.
 If this damage was from an enemy's critical hit or a critical failure on your save, you instead gain the [dying 2](conditions.html#dying-x) condition.
 While you have the dying condition, you are bleeding out, and you must make a death save at the start of each of your turns.
-Other creatures can use the [Administer First Aid](basic-powers.html#administer-first-aid) action to try to stabilize you.
+Other creatures can use the {% ref Administer First Aid %} action to try to stabilize you.

 ### Death Save